Ask CPAG Online - What is Natural Migration onto Universal Credit?

 For more details and examples of when natural migration occurs, see When does natural migration happen?

-- 1. The rules are applied by a combination of the Universal Credit (Transitional Provisions) Regulations 2014 and various Welfare Reform Act 2012 Commencement Orders (see, for example, SI 2016 No 33)
+- 1. prevents a new claim for legacy benefits in full service areas in most cases, and ends awards of legacy benefits when UC is claimed.
+The rules are applied by a combination of the Universal Credit (Transitional Provisions) Regulations 2014 and various Welfare Reform Act 2012 Commencement Orders (see, for example, SI 2016 No 33)